 Give your bank statement a health check

 One of the first things you should do is take a long hard look at your bank statement and work out what you have coming in and going out.
 Doing this exercise could actually make you aware of how much you are actually spending on things like food or your utilities.
 But it could also highlight any payments that shouldn’t be leaving your account.
-You will be surprised how many people still pay for a gym membership they cancelled or magazine subscription they no longer receive.
+You will be surprised how many people still pay for a gym membership they canceled or magazine subscription they no longer receive.

 Consider if you are paying too much for some of your utilities